kaxil/boring-cyborg/README.md

 * Verifies if commits/PR titles match the regular expression specified
 * Check if a branch is up to date with the master when specific files are modified in the PR.
 This is helpful when you desire the changes to be applied sequentially, for example, alembic migrations.
+* Add reviewers to PR based on labels present on the PR.
+This is especially helpful if you are auto-assigning labels based on functional areas of ownership.

 ## Usage